blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

 ### Optimizing *C<sub>s</sub>* Cyclohexene

 We know that *C<sub>s</sub>* cyclohexene is not the lowest energy conformer.
 But by enforcing the *C<sub>s</sub>* symmetry we can hold it in this conformation while it minimizes.
-Open `Subwindow` → `Input Builder` and set up an optimization at the 6-31G<sup>*</sup> level.
+Open `Subwindow` &rarr; `Input Builder` and set up an optimization at the 6-31G<sup>*</sup> level.
 I initially created a GAMESS input file with Z-matrix coordinates but the calculation immediately failed.
 The nature of the Z-matrix often results in tiny rounding errors in the coordinate va;lues combining to a slightly bigger error by the time the positioning has worked its way along all the internal cooridnates.
 This error was obviously enough to place an atom or two outside of the tolerance for the symmetry calculation.
 We should use `Unique Coordinates` for symmetry calculations. the input file is reproduced in {numref}`Cyclohexene_Cs_cart.inp`.

 ```{code-block}
 ---